Get your Centenary celebrations on in Durban with these Madiba things to see and do. (Photo: iStock)

 There is plenty of things to see around KZN to honour Tata Madiba's centenary.

-As part of the flurry of centenary celebrations taking place in honour of Tata Madiba, South African Tourism (SAT) launched a special mobile App called Madiba's Journey that can be downloaded on Android or Apple devices, encouraging all South Africans to experience Madiba’s legacy at 100 destinations across the country.
+South African Tourism (SAT) launched a special mobile App called Madiba's Journey that can be downloaded on Android or Apple devices, encouraging all South Africans to experience Madiba’s legacy at 100 destinations across the country.

 The App was developed to help users locate and explore places that shaped Nelson Mandela’s journey and provides information on the Madiba attractions' operating hours, tours, ticket prices and contact information.
 Click here for more information.